Reading Time: 4 minutes

 What to do if Someone You Love is Abusing Clonazepam?

-Clonazepam carries a risk of overdose, therefore you should check in on anyone you love who is abusing this drug on a regular basis, to ensure they haven’t overdosed.
+Clonazepam carries a risk of overdose; you should check in on anyone you love who is abusing this drug regularly to ensure they are safe and haven’t overdosed.

 Signs of Clonazepam overdose include: